Topological bias: How haloes trace structural patterns in the cosmic web: Halo population

 In order to study the connectivity of haloes in the cosmic web, we use the state of the art $N$-body simulation for a standard $\Lambda$CDM model: the Planck-Millennium simulation (hereafter P-Millennium, see~\citet{Punya2018} and~\citet{Baugh2019}).
 The P-Millennium traces the cosmic evolution of over 128 billion ($5040^3$) dark matter particles of mass $M = 1.061\times10^8$ $h^{-1}M_{\odot}$ in a periodic box of sidelength $542.16 \ h^{-1}$Mpc.
 The P-Millennium compromises cosmological parameters from the latest Planck survey results~\citep{planck2018}: the Hubble-Lema\^itre parameter $h=0.6777$, where $h=H_0$/100 km s$^{-1}$ Mpc$^{-1}$ and $H_0$ is the Hubble-Lema\^itre constant.
 Density parameters correspond to $\Omega_{m}=0.307$, $\Omega_{\Lambda}=0.693$, and the density fluctuation is $\sigma_8 = 0.8288$.
 The evolution of these dark matter particles is traced back to $z=127$.
 However, in this work, we limit ourselves to the study of haloes in the P-Millennium at present time $z=0$.

 The halo catalogue was obtained by running the halo and subhalo finder \textsc{Subfind}~\citep{Springel2001}.
 Subsequently, halo merger trees were obtained by using the \textsc{Dhalos} algorithm described in~\citet{Jiang2014}.
 A more detailed description of how the halo catalogue was obtained can be found in~\citet{Punya2018} and~\citet{Baugh2019}.
 We define the halo radius $R_{200}$ as the radius of a sphere enclosing a mass $M_{200}$.
 That is, each halo encloses an overdensity corresponding to $\Delta = 200$ times the critical density of the Universe.
-In total, there are approximately $3.5\times10^7$ of these dark matter haloes in the P-Millennium.
+In total, there are approximately P-Millennium.

-In this study we only considered haloes more massive than $3.2\times10^{10} \ h^{-1}M_{\odot}$, corresponding to $1.13\times10^7$ of such haloes.
+In this study we consider haloes more massive than $3.2\times10^{10} \ h^{-1}M_{\odot}$, corresponding to $1.13\times10^7$ of such haloes.
 This filtering has been chosen so that each halo is resolved by a large enough number of dark matter particles~\citep[300 particles, for more details see ][]{Punya2018, Bett2007}.
 Nonetheless, our sample of $1.13\times10^7$ is large enough to characterise the topology of the cosmic web in a statistically representative manner.
+The haloes vary in mass from $\log_{10}\left(M\right) = \left[10.5, 13\right] \ h^{-1}M_{\odot}$.
+The halo catalogue is into six mass bins, labelled as HA, HB, HC, HD, HE and HF.
+The mass ranges and number of haloes in these bins are shown in Table~\ref{tab:Classification Table}.